Erich Kuby: Early years

 Kuby's father had bought in 1901 an estate in West Prussia, but after one year he had to give up working it.
 He then moved to Munich and met his future wife Dora Süßkind.
 Their son Erich was born in 1910 in Baden-Baden.

 In 1913, the family moved to the Alpine foothills in Upper Bavaria where the father again took over a farm.
 There the child grew up while his father served in World War I as a reserve officer.
 After the end of the war the family moved to Weilheim where Kuby was enrolled in the "Gymnasium" (preparatory school for university).
 Due to his father's long absence, he seemed to Kuby to be "a rather strange man."

-In Munich Kuby took violin lessens.
+In Munich Kuby took violin lessons.
 At school he was influenced politically by, among other people, a critical Jewish professor.
-In Munich he received his diploma as external student.
+In Munich he received his diploma as an external student.
 He then studied Economics at the universities of Erlangen and Hamburg and completed his studies in 1933.
 During his semester breaks he worked as a longshoreman at the Blohm & Voss company in Hamburg.

 In 1933 he emigrated, traveling by bicycle, together with his Jewish girlfriend Ruth, to Yugoslavia.
 However, he returned from there to Germany, alone, after a few months because he reportedly wanted to analyze from a close distance, but nevertheless intellectually from afar, the "process of decay" of the country.

 He moved from Munich to Berlin and worked in the picture archive of the Scherl Publishing House.
-In 1938 he married the sculptress Edith Schumacher, the daughter of the National Economist Hermann Schumacher of Berlin.
+In 1938 he married the sculptor Edith Schumacher, the daughter of the National Economist Hermann Schumacher of Berlin.
 Together they had five children.
 His wife's sister was married to the atomic physicist Werner Heisenberg.
 They were "Absolute Patriots" (title of his history of the family which was published in 1996).
 During the Second World War Kuby served in the Wehrmacht (German army) in France and on the eastern front.

 In Russia in 1941, Kuby was brought before a military court because of a supposed infraction of sentinel duty regulations and sentenced to nine months in prison and reduced in rank from corporal to private.
 He described the normal life of a German soldier in letters and with almost daily diary entries, and he completed many sketches.
 After the war he was, for a short time, until June 1945, a prisoner of war in U.S. captivity.
 He published his war experiences later in the works Demidoff; oder, von der Unverletzlichkeit des Menschen (Demidoff; or, On the Invulnerability of Mankind, 1947), Nur noch rauchende Trümmer (Nothing but Smoking Ruins, 1959), and his magnum opus Mein Krieg (My War, 1975).
 In 2000 he published these as a complete edition.